SandyTheAdventurer/RL-trainer-script/README.md

 # RL-trainer-script
-This script helps one to train and tune hyperparameters of RL agents from terminal
+This script helps one to train and tune hyperparameters of RL agents from terminal using python